 (The ITA web client is automatically available with the server installation.)

-- Repeat the above steps on all client computers.
+- Repeat on all client computers.